rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 #### Copying Containers

 Now, if you have a container you’d like to replicate with minimal effort, you don’t need to start a brand new one and install all of your base applications again.
-That’d be silly.
+That requires extra work that is not needed.
 Just run:

 ```bash
 lxc copy my-container my-other-container